rschristopher/ischristtrue.com/src/truth.md

 Your life is not only meaningful, but divinely meaningful, an eternal soul made in His image.
-You are an icon, a symbol
- of God, the creator of the universe.
+You are an icon, a finite symbol of the infinite God, an ambassador to the creator of the universe.
 And even in your fallen state, you will not, and cannot, return to nothingness.